 First, an incision is made in the lower part of the abdomen, usually low enough that it can be covered with underwear or a bathing suit.
 Next, excess skin and fat below the belly button are trimmed and removed.
 The natural tissues are sculpted to provide a smoother, younger-looking contour.
 The muscles may also be tightened, particularly when the surgery is performed on a woman who has given birth, as the abdominal muscles often separate during pregnancy.
 The belly button may be repositioned during this procedure.
 Finally, sutures are used to close the incisions.

 How Long Is The Recovery After A Mini Tummy Tuck?

 While the recovery after a mini tummy tuck is shorter than that for a full tummy tuck, most Fort Lauderdale area patients still take at least one to two weeks away from work.
 During the first few days, you will need to spend plenty of time in bed, before gradually returning to your normal activity level.
 Common side effects include discomfort and soreness, bruising and swelling.
 A compression garment must be worn to support the abdominal tissues for up to six weeks.
 Patients should avoid strenuous exercise and heavy lifting for at least six weeks.

 How Much Does A Mini Tummy Tuck Cost?

 The mini tummy tuck is considered to be a less expensive option for patients who are considering a full abdominoplasty surgery but wish to focus on excess tissue located below the belly button area.
 Financing is available.

 If you live in Fort Lauderdale or Broward County and are looking for a way to sculpt your lower abdomen, consider the mini tummy tuck.
-Contact plastic surgeon Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery today for your consultation.
+Contact board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., at the Weston Center for Plastic Surgery today for your consultation.